Linear Algebra Operations

 crate with OpenBLAS backend for high performance. - Faer-based SVD: Uses the Faer library, a pure Rust implementation optimized for modern CPU architectures.

-- Single-SVDLib: A specialized implementation for large sparse matrices.
+- Single-SVDLib: A specialized implementation for large sparse matrices, with support for both Lanczos algorithm and randomized approaches.

 All SVD implementations expose a consistent interface for retrieving: